eranfrie/Bookmarker/README.md

 - Fuzzy search: It supports a fuzzy search (can be turned off/on) so you don't have to remember the exact name or description of the bookmark.

-- Search-as-you-type: Bookmarks are filtered as you type and matching characters are highlighted (sections are also highlighted however search doesn't work on them).
+- Search-as-you-type: Bookmarks are filtered as you type.

 - URLs can be very long which makes fuzzy search inefficient.
-Therefore there is a `Include URL` option (if turned off, matching characters in URLs are still highlighted however URLs don't affect search results).
+Therefore there is a `Include URL` option.

+- Multi-line search: each line is matched independently (AND relation between the lines), either in a fuzzy or a full-match fashion.

 #### Import bookmarks